ThonyPrice/Bachelor_Thesis/Presentation/manuscript.md

 ## Agenda

 I'm Thony, this is Niklas.
-In this presentation we'll present a method which we've found increases the accuracy when it comes to diagnosing breast cancer.
+In this presentation we'll present a method which we've found increase the accuracy when it comes to diagnosing breast cancer.

-During the presentation we'll address Why we've conducted the study.
+During the presentation we'll address *Why* we have conducted the study.

-Then, How we achieved our results, by what methods and proof of thier trustworthiness.
+Then, *How* we achieved our results, what methods we used and how it validates our findings.

-And last what these results conclude and should be put into context.
+Lastly we will present *what* these results conclude, how they are put context and *what* you could use them for.

 ## About breast cancer

-Something about tumours...
-They can be either benign or malignant, that is fatal or harmless(?)
+To explain why we have done this study we need some background.
 Today breast cancer is the leading cause of cancer deaths among women.
+It origins from tumours which can be either benign or malignant.
+Where the former is relatively harmless and the latter could be fatal.

-However, early detection increases the chaces of survival and recovery.
+Currently there is no cure to prevent breast cancer but early detection drastically increases the chances of recovery.

-The common way of classifying breast cancer mammography screenings.
-An image as the one here is produced and radiologist examine it to determine if a tumour is benign or malignant.
+The common way of detecting breast cancer is by mammography screenings.
+To classify a detected tumour a method is sampling cells from the tumour, staining a view under a microscope.
+Such as the image here.
+Medical experts can then use these images to examine if the tumour is benign or malignant.

-The process is both time consuming and studies has shown there is a large shortage of radiologists as mammographies are increasingly used.

-Other studies has measured the accuracy of radiologist and estimated it to 70%.
-There has been work made to make this process more efficient.
+Problem is, humans are slow and there is a shortage of this expertise.
+Studies has estimated an accuracy at about 70% in detection by radiologists.

-That is, Computer aided diagnostics
+The solution is, Computer aided diagnostics

 ## CAD and Machine Learning

-Computer aided diagnostics utilizes machine learning to the classification and assist medial experts in their decision.
+Computer aided diagnostics utilises machine learning to do the classification and assist medial experts in their decisions.

-The high level concept of machine lerning begins with data.
-Lets take the example of a mammographic scan.
-Lots of images are collected and labeled by radiologists to have a key for each datapoint.

-A Machine Learning algorithm is trained on this data.
+We will not go into detail on machine learning but illustrate the high level concept.
+It begins with data.

+Lets take the example of a the image we saw in the previous slide.
+The data is the image and the label is if the sample was benign or malignant.
+Lots of such images-key pairs are collected and is then used as the input.

+Next we select a model.
+A machine learning model is the design of the algorithm that will make the predictions.
+These are a four commonly used in Computer Aided Diagnostics.

+Then we can train this model on the input data.
 It predicts a classification based on an image and by having the key it iteratively can fine tune its parameters to become more accurate.

-This trained model can then be used to classify new images and in such a way be utilized as an predictor.
+This trained model can then be used to classify new images and in such a way be utilised as an predictor.

-Overgang!
+So, each the input is an image.
+What *is* an image?

 ## Feature selection

-To explain feature selection let's continue with the example of the image.
+We can explain an image as constituting of features.
 If the resolution is 256 by 256 the total dimension of the image is 256 squared.

 Each pixel represents a dimension of the input to a machine learning model.
 As some features (in this case pixels) might not contain any useful information they can be considered redundant and don't add to the learning of a model.